 - R (Nash) v Barnet LBC EWCA Civ 1004

 Acted for Barnet LBC in successfully defending a challenge to its decision to outsource certain services to private contractors.
-The case raises interesting issues regarding delay and consultation.
-The claimant’s appeal will be heard by the Court of Appeal in July 2013.
+The case raised interesting issues regarding delay and consultation.

 - R (Rippington) v The London Organising Committee of the Olympic Games and Paralympic Games Ltd (2013)